Bristol Palin: Bristol Palin: Life's a Tripp

 Palin's docu-series Life's a Tripp, produced by Associated Television International, premiered on June 19, 2012, in the United States, on Lifetime TV.
 Lifetime ordered 14 episodes for original broadcast.
 The series followed Palin as she moved to Los Angeles, then back to Alaska, with two episodes set in Arizona (where her sister Willow was attending beauty school) and one episode in Washington, D.C.

 Dancing with the Stars, season 15

 Palin competed on the all-star Season 15 of DWTS, which began in late September 2012.
 She was again partnered with Mark Ballas.
 The two were eliminated in week 4 of the season, in which they had the second-lowest score from the judges.

 Teen Mom OG

 In July 2018, Bristol was cast in Teen Mom OG after Farrah Abraham's exit from the show.
 She quit in April 2019.

 Real estate

 In July 2018, Palin began working as a real estate agent with Keller Williams Realty in Austin, Texas.

-In late January 2020, Bristol joined local boutique real estate agency Austin Home Seekers to expand the Bristol Palin Team.
+In late January 2020, Bristol joined the local boutique real estate agency Austin Home Seekers.